LukasWoodtli/WebPage/pelican/content/intel_architecture.md

     :::nasm
     lea   <reg64>, <mem> ; address of <mem> in reg64

 Examples:

     :::nasm
     lea   rcx, byte [bvar]
     lea   rsi, dword [dVar]

+# Conversion Instructions

+## Narrowing Conversions

+- No special instructions are needed
+- `mov` instruction is used
+- Programmer is responsible that narrowing conversions are sane
+- The instruction will just strip upper part of register or variable

+## Widening Conversions

+Upper-order bit (sign) must be set based on original value

+### Unsigned Conversions (`MOVZX`)

+- Upper part of register or memory location must be set to zero
+- Instruction `movzx` can be used
+- `movzx` does not allow a quad-word destination with double-word source operand
+    - A `mov` with a double-word destination register and with double-word source operand will zero out the upper double-word of the quad-word destination register (s.a. `MOV`)
+- Only one memory operand is allowed
+- Destination can not be an immediate

 # Arithmetic Commands